Managing Conflicts of Interest Policy

 Applicable to: This Policy is applicable to all WA health system entities, as defined in this Policy.

-This Policy is also a mandatory requirement for the Department of Health pursuant to section 29 of the Public Sector Management Act 1994.
+This policy is also a mandatory requirement for the Department of Health pursuant to section 29 of the Public Sector Management Act 1994.

-Date of effect: 11 June 2020
+Date of effect: 11 June 2020 to 02 February 2026

 Policy Framework